Best Water Softener for San Antonio, TX — 17 Things to Know BEFORE You Buy!

 3. San Antonio's Specific Contaminant Profile

-Chloramine in San Antonio Water
+Fluoride in San Antonio's Water Supply

 water softener article supporting image 3